 Podcasting has countless benefits in terms of growing your brand and connecting with people in your niche, but it takes time to produce quality episodes.
-Editing, writing show notes, creating audiograms, and uploading episodes each week requires many hours of your precious schedule.
+Editing, writing show notes, creating audiograms, and uploading episodes each week demands many hours from your precious schedule.

-Most of our clients record their audio, upload a file to Dropbox for us, and never touch the episode again.
+Most of our clients record their audio, upload a file to us, and never touch the episode again.
 Everything happens smoothly and automatically from there.
 What could be better?